-Revision Effective Date Description of Changes 0.4 Jan.
+Revision Effective Date Description of Changes 0.7 March 11, HMK: Updated release.notes and implementation recommendations 2003 according to THB's suggestions 0.6 May 21, 2002 HMK: Add text on jobOptions section in mainpage file.
+0.5 Mar 11, 2002 HMK: Separated into 3 distinct documents and updated code recommendations according to TkrRecon Review findings.
+0.4 Jan.
 23, 2002 HMK: Re-ordered the subsections in the code documentations section.
 Inserted location for storing images within a package.
 Fixed up the examples to be more consistent.
 0.3 Jan.
 18, 2002 HMK: Separated into 4 documents - one master and 3 subdocuments.
-Modified code recomendations: Inserted example implementation comment block and inserted new section concerning the ChangeLog.
+Modified code recommendations: Inserted example implementation comment block and inserted new section concerning the ChangeLog.
 0.2 Jan.
 17, 2002 MSS: Modified Code Documentation Introduction to include goals of and guidelines for code documentation.
+0.1 Jan.
+15, 2002 HMK: Inserted new section on Requirement and Design Documents.
+Converted examples to use JavaDoc style Doxygen comments.
+0.0 Jan.
+9, 2002 initial version